tillitis/tkey-ssh-agent/README.md

 ## Building

-You have two options, either our OCI image `ghcr.io/tillitis/tkey-builder` for use with a rootless podman setup, or native tools.
+If you want to build it all, including the signer device app, you have two options, either our OCI image `ghcr.io/tillitis/tkey-builder` for use with a rootless podman setup, or native tools.
 See [the Devoloper Handbook](https://dev.tillitis.se/) for setup.

 With native tools you should be able to use our build script: